 When I had my interview, I met quite a few different people during the process: Geoff our CEO, the Finance team and a few of the product team.
 I could tell they were all really talented and cared about what the agency did.
-They seemed like a really nice bunch of people, which was a big part of what made me what to work at the agency.
+They seemed like a really nice bunch of people, which was a big part of what made me want to work at the agency.

 Longer term, I think it’s more to do with the ambition and reputation of the agency now.
 Obviously the people are still a huge part of what makes every day interesting and fun, but the quality of the work and how highly the agency is regarded is a big motivator for me.
 Being able to say that I work at Builtvisible is something I’m proud of.

 How have you progressed since joining the agency?

 I actually started at the agency as Head of Content, at the time I was managing the Content Strategy and Digital PR teams.
 Since then the teams have grown fairly dramatically and we now have an individual teams for Digital PR, Content Strategy and Creative.

 Before I became COO, I moved up to be the Content Director where I also took on the Creative team and I was in that role for a couple of years.
 Now I’m the COO, which essentially means I look after product, people, and process.

 Innovation is often why people come to work at Builtvisible – they want to do work that’s experimental and pushing boundaries, and trying new things is something we actively encourage.
 We’re really lucky to work with some very adventurous and trusting clients meaning we collaborate to try new things that move both the agency and industry forward.